Retirement Retirement Planning

 Certificates of deposit (CDs) can be useful tools as you save for both short-term and long-term savings goals.
 But when it comes to making the most of these deposit accounts, there are some common pitfalls to avoid.

-As you build your net worth with the help of CDs, don’t forget to avoid the mistakes we cover below.
+As you increase your financial fitness with the help of CDs, don't forget to avoid the mistakes we cover below.

 What is a certificate of deposit (CD)?